estansifer/factoriomods/ctg/README.md

 ## How to use

 By default, the mod creates a maze.
-The `Water pattern preset` option gives a large list of other patterns that have been given as examples.
+The `Terrain preset` option gives a large list of other patterns that have been given as examples.
 Screenshots of each of these can be found above.